RanaPrince/Classification-Algorithm--ML/README.md

 # Classification-Algorithm--ML
-Use of Gradient Boosting Descision Trees for a Classification Problem
+Use of Machine Learning ALgorithms for Classification:

+- Gradient Boosted Decision Tree
+- Descision Tree
+- Logistic Regression

-On the Kaggle problem for DOnors choose Data, Gradient Boosted Descision Trees are used for the best efficiency and performance metrics.
+On the Kaggle problem for Donors choose Data, Gradient Boosted Descision Trees are used for the best efficiency and performance metrics.

 Data From : [https://www.kaggle.com/c/donorschoose-application-screening]